abhirathod95/travel-blog/src/blog/travel/2019-12-23/Siem_Reap.md

 Day 2 will be a shorter day with this itinerary.
 We were done with temples by noon in order to escape the heat.
 The temples we covered on the second day were on the Big Circuit.
 The benefit of the Big Circuit is that there are way fewer tourists since most people only get the one day pass to cover the main temples in the Small Circuit and the temples are actually much cooler, with the exception of Angkor Wat and Bayon.

-Other only other place we visited today was Neak Pean.
+Other only other place we visited today that I don't write about was Neak Pean.

 ##### **Inside Angkor Wat**